ShadowOfVoid/legacy-rp-cad/README.md

 <br />

 A full web-based CAD (Computer-Aided-Dispatch) solution for the FiveM server Legacy Roleplay.
+Seamlessly log in with your in-game FiveM character using Steam.
 The backend is written in PHP using [Laravel Framework](https://laravel.com/), while the frontend consists of [EmberJS](https://emberjs.com/) (+[Bootstrap 4](https://getbootstrap.com/)).

 See [#contributing](#Contributing) for more details on how you can help shape **legacy-rp-cad**.
 We're always down to improve and receive feedback.